Moderate deviations for stabilizing functionals in geometric probability: Proofs of the results

 Combining both, we obtain the bound:

-Dividing by $ \alpha_\la^2 $, making use of \eqref{Varlim} and applying condition \eqref{assal}, this implies \eqref{eq:LimDevProb+} for `greater or equal'.
+Dividing by $ a_\la^2 $, making use of \eqref{eq:Varlim} and applying condition~\eqref{eq:assal}, this implies \eqref{eq:LimDevProb+} for `greater or equal'.
 The corresponding result for the strict inequality follows by continuity.

-In the case where $ Q^\xi_\ka(f) = 0 $, plug $ x = t \, \alpha_{\la} \, \la^{1/2} $ into \eqref{large0} to obtain:
+In the case where $ \sigmaxika[f] = 0 $, plug $ x = t \, a_{\la} \, \la^{1/2} $ into \eqref{eq:large0} to obtain:

-and the desired limiting behavior follows again from \eqref{Varlim} and \eqref{assal}.
+and the desired limiting behavior follows again from \eqref{eq:Varlim} and \eqref{eq:assal}.
 This completes the proof. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{MDPTWI}] We apply the preceding lemma along with Theorem~4.1.11 in \cite{DZ}, which allows us to derive a LDP from the limiting behavior of probabilities for a basis of topology.
-For the latter, we choose all open intervals $ (a, b) $, where at least one of the endpoints is finite and where none of the endpoints is zero.
+\begin{proof}[Proof of Theorem~\ref{MDPTWI}] We apply the preceding lemma along with Theorem~4.1.11 of \cite{DZ}, which allows us to derive a LDP from the limiting behavior of probabilities for a basis of topology.
+For the latter, we choose all open intervals $ (u_1, u_2) $, where at least one of the endpoints is finite and where none of the endpoints lies at the origin.
 Denote the family of all such intervals by $ \mathcal U $.
-From Lemma~\ref{LimDevProb}, it follows that for each $ U = (a, b) \in \mathcal U $,
+From Lemma~\ref{LimDevProb}, it follows that for each $ U = (u_1, u_2) \in \mathcal U $,